Our Energy Transition Pathway

 Our portfolio has on of the highest weightings of natural gas compared with other companies in our industry.
 Natural gas has a crucial role in the energy transition, including the switch from coal to gas in the next decade and the production of hydrogen in the years to come.

-At 7.4 kg CO2e/boe, our GHG emissions are already at the lower end of our peer group, and we have continued to take measures to drive them lower still.
+With 10 kg CO2e/boe, our GHG intensity (Scope 1, Scope 2) remains at a low level compared to the IOGP industry average of 16.6 (2020), and we have continued to take measures to drive them lower still.
 For example, the power supply for our Mittelplate field in Germany was switched to 100 % certified electricity from renewable sources during 2020.

 Wintershall Dea strongly supports the European Union‘s 2050 carbon neutrality target.
 As Europe‘s leading independent gas and oil company, we want to contribute to this path by reducing greenhouse gas emissions of our activities and utilising new technologies.